-Quality of life: definition and measurement; environmental health hazards, Causes and Effects of Pollution; Different types of pollution, Case studies on pollution; Global environmental pollution.
+Quality of life: definition and measurement; environmental health hazards, Causos and Effects of Pollution; Different types of pollution, Case studies on pollution; Global environmental pollution.

-4 Innovations for Sustainable Development:
+4 innovations for Sustainable Development:

-Why making policy on environment is difficult, Case studies based on experiences from developed and developing countries; How the concept of sustainability has influenced the policy, programme practice in development sectors.
-World summits- issues and challenges, Issues related to natural resources management; Emerging new institutions of environmental protection; Capacity Building, Technology Transfer for Sustainable Development; Creating and managing emission related norms; Some success models of efficient environmental management - CNG, Smokelees Choolah, and other successful green models.
+Why making policy on environment is difficult, Case studies based on experiences from developed and developing countries; How the concept of sustainability has influenced the policy, programme practice in development sectors., World summits- asses and challenges, bases related to natural resources management; Emerging new institutions of environmental protection; Capacity Building, Technology Transfer for Sustainable Development; Creating and managing emission related norms; Some success models of efficient environmental management - CNG, Smokelees Choolah, and other successful green models.

 IV.
-Developmental Policies and Programmes:
+Developmental Policies and Programmer: